Skip to content

 Do I use any method to fix the implant to the bone?

-No. My technique does not require the use of screws or other fixation methods.
-This is possible because I create a snug space, crafted to the exact size of the implant, ensuring immediate stability.
-Additionally, the external dressing used in the first five to seven days immobilizes the area, and when it is removed, the initial healing has already occurred sufficiently to eliminate any risk of migration.
-The absence of screws brings two important benefits: it makes the surgery more economical and significantly reduces the risk of complications, as extrusion (exposure of the screw) and infection around the screws are relatively common occurrences when this fixation is employed.
+No. My technique does not require screws, wires or any other fixation hardware.
+I create a snug subperiosteal pocket sized to the exact dimensions of the implant, which ensures immediate stability.
+The external micropore dressing used in the first five to seven days also immobilizes the area, and by the time it is removed, initial healing has already occurred sufficiently to eliminate any meaningful risk of migration.
+The absence of screws brings two clinical benefits: the surgery is less expensive and the risk of complications such as extrusion (exposure of the screw) and peri-hardware infection — which are reported with screw fixation — is significantly reduced.

-Is there another type of incision for chin augmentation?
+Is there another type of incision for chin implant surgery?

 Profileplasty: the plastic surgery of the facial profile

-It is more common than one might think to associate rhinoplasty (nose surgery) and chin augmentation (chin surgery).
-The nose and chin maintain a direct relationship in the profile of the face and form an essential set for facial harmony.
+It is more common than one might think to combine rhinoplasty (nose surgery) and chin augmentation (chin surgery).
+The nose and chin maintain a direct relationship in the profile of the face and form an essential set for facial balance.
 This combination is called profileplasty — the plastic surgery of the facial profile.

-Frequently, the patient arrives at my office believing that their nose is too big, when in fact what detracts from the profile is a retracted chin that highlights the nose by contrast.
+Frequently, the patient arrives at my office believing that their nose is too big, when in fact what detracts from the profile is a recessed chin that highlights the nose by contrast.
 Profileplasty corrects this imbalance in an integrated manner, requiring careful evaluation of each case during the consultation.
-Also, learn about genioplasty, a surgical alternative that uses osteotomy of the chin instead of an implant.
+Osteotomy-based techniques such as sliding genioplasty are a separate surgical family performed by oral and maxillofacial surgeons, which I discuss further below.

 A major advantage of profileplasty is that it preserves individual characteristics, altering the original appearance very little.
 The surgery only restores the lost balance between facial structures, promoting expressive results with subtle and natural changes.